lmiller1990/vue-testing-handbook/src/computed-properties.md

 ### To `call` or to `shallowMount`?

 Both techniques presented are useful for testing computed properties.
+Call can be useful when:

-If you are testing a component that does some time consuming operations in a lifecycle methods you would like to avoid executing in your computed unit test, or you want to stub out some values, using `call` and passing a custom context can be useful.
+- You are testing a component that does some time consuming operations in a lifecycle methods you would like to avoid executing in your computed unit test.
+- You want to stub out some values on `this`.
+Using `call` and passing a custom context can be useful.

 Of course, you want to make sure the value is correctly rendered as well, so make sure you choose the correct technique when testing your computed properties, and test all the edge cases.